Pavlo Puzikov

 Failure mode is a first-class metric

-Engines do not just produce worse images on hard scenes — they crash, produce floaters, or output garbage point clouds that crash downstream rendering.
+Engines do not just produce worse images on hard scenes, they crash, produce floaters, or output garbage point clouds that crash downstream rendering.
 Logged every fail as a red cell in the per-engine × per-scan heatmap.
-The SIGGRAPH submission leads with this matrix, not the PSNR scores, because robustness is what a production team buys.
+The write-up leads with this matrix, not the PSNR scores, because robustness is what a production team buys.

 Data Pipelines